MapsPeople/web-ui/packages/demos/README.md

 ### Directions don't work

-- Ensure your Google Maps API key has the Directions API enabled
+- Ensure your Mapbox access token is correct and has the necessary permissions
 - Check that both origin and destination locations are selected
 - Verify the locations are in the same building/venue